zzb-nice/DOA_est_Master/README.markdown

 - When running the training or testing scripts, please ensure that the paths for loading models, loading data, and saving results are correct to ensure smooth code execution.

 **4. Available Weights**
-All files generated during the execution of our code are uploaded to Google Drive: [URL].
+All files generated during the execution of our code are uploaded to huggingface: https://huggingface.co/zbb2025/DOA_data_and_results/tree/master.

 If you encounter any other problems, you can submit an issue, and I will try to resolve it.